Japan's Defence Ministry seeks budget hike as tensions rise

-TOKYO - Japan's defence ministry sought a budget increase from Prime Minister Yoshihide Suga's government on Wednesday (Sept 30), to build and buy more aircraft and weaponry amid rising military tensions in the region.
+Japan's Defence Ministry sought a budget increase from Prime Minister Yoshihide Suga's government yesterday, to build and buy more aircraft and weaponry amid rising military tensions in the region.

-If approved by the Cabinet, the 5.49 trillion yen (S$71 billion) sum for the fiscal year starting in April 2021 will mark the ninth straight annual rise.
+If approved by the Cabinet, the 5.49 trillion yen (S$71 billion) sum for the fiscal year starting April next year will mark a ninth straight annual rise.
 It will be a 3.3 per cent increase from the initial defence budget for this fiscal year.

 Japan will also host a meeting next Tuesday of top diplomats from the other Quad nations - the United States, Australia and India - to discuss the Free and Open Indo-Pacific policy that was mooted to counterbalance China.

-It is the first face-to-face high-level multilateral conference in Tokyo since the Covid-19 outbreak, and comes amid rising Chinese assertiveness in the region.
+It will be the first face-to-face high-level multilateral conference in Tokyo since the Covid-19 outbreak, and comes amid rising Chinese assertiveness in the region.

-Hosted by Foreign Minister Toshimitsu Motegi, it will bring together US Secretary of State Mike Pompeo, Australian Foreign Minister Marise Payne and Indian External Affairs Minister Subrahmanyam Jaishankar.
+Hosted by Foreign Minister Toshimitsu Motegi, the conference will bring together US Secretary of State Mike Pompeo, Australian Foreign Minister Marise Payne and Indian External Affairs Minister Subrahmanyam Jaishankar.

-Mr Motegi, noting the "increasing value proposition" that the Free and Open Indo-Pacific brings to the region, told a news conference: "It is timely that foreign ministers from the four countries that share the same ambitions over regional matters exchange views over various challenges."
+Mr Motegi, noting the "increasing value proposition" that the Free and Open Indo-Pacific policy brings to the region, told a news conference on Tuesday: "It is timely that foreign ministers from the four countries that share the same ambitions over regional matters exchange views over various challenges."

-Mr Suga is also planning his first overseas visits since he took office, to Vietnam and Indonesia next month, Japanese media reported.
+Mr Suga is also planning his first overseas visits - to Vietnam and Indonesia, this month - since he took office, Japanese media reported.

-This echoes his predecessor Shinzo Abe, who had also visited the two countries first after taking office amid the Asean-centric focus.
+This echoes the actions of his predecessor Shinzo Abe, who also visited the two countries first after taking office amid an Asean-centric focus.

 Mr Suga's government is set to put together an updated defence plan by the end of this year, and will very likely approve a controversial plan for pre-emptive strikes on enemy bases if an attack is deemed to be imminent.